aileenhuang/hashtag-generator/README.md

-# Eigen Coding Challenge
+# Hashtags: A hashtag generator that uses Latent Dirichlet Allocation topic modeling
-This is my submission for the Eigen Coding Challenge.
+The goal of this project was to extract keywords and generate hashtags from a corpus of documents.
 Inside, you'll find the following contents:

-1. `eigen-app`, a simple Flask app with a file uploader
+1. `hashtags-app`, a simple Flask app with a file uploader
-2. `eigen-app/processors/topicgenerator.py`, the backend module that does all the text processing, which can also be called as a script
+2. `hashtags-app/processors/topicgenerator.py`, the backend module that does all the text processing, which can also be called as a script

 ## `topicgenerator.py`
 The `TopicGenerator` incorporates two implementations of Latent Dirichlet Allocation, one from [Gensim](https://radimrehurek.com/gensim/) and the other from [Ariddell](https://github.com/lda-project/lda/tree/master).